 All financial aid paperwork must be complete so that aid is released as well as any loans that need to be processed.

 Outside scholarships cannot be credited until the funds are received by Cornell College.
 It is the responsibility of the student to ensure the funds will be forwarded to Cornell by the scholarship provider.
 Payment plans should be established based on the amount due and will be adjusted when other funds arrive at Cornell.
-Scholarship checks should be directed to S.
+Scholarship checks should be directed to Student Accounts, Cornell College, 600 First Street SW, Mount Vernon, IA 52314.

 If a family is unable to make the payment by those dates or have all paperwork complete for financial aid, you may explore loan options on the Financial Aid website to ensure that a student’s registration is unaffected.